Russell Shepard: College career

-Shepard played college football for LSU.
+Shepard played college football for the LSU Tigers.
 He saw time at running back and receiver early in his freshman year, particularly the former due to depth concerns at the positions, before permanently switching to receiver.
 He ended his LSU career with 52 receptions and 572 rushing yards.

 Professional career

 Philadelphia Eagles

-Shepard was signed as an undrafted free agent following the 2013 NFL Draft.
+Shepard was signed as an undrafted free agent following the 2013 NFL draft.

 Tampa Bay Buccaneers

 One day after being released by the Philadelphia Eagles, Shepard was claimed off waivers by the Tampa Bay Buccaneers on September 1, 2013.

 After leading the team in special teams tackles in 2014, Shepard was named special teams captain for the 2015 season, a role he would reprise in the 2016 season.

 Carolina Panthers

 On March 10, 2017, Shepard signed a three-year contract with the Carolina Panthers.
 On September 10, 2017, against the San Francisco 49ers in Week 1, he had two receptions for 53 yards, which included a 40-yard touchdown reception from quarterback Cam Newton.
 He finished the season with 17 receptions for 202 yards and one touchdown.

 On May 14, 2018, Shepard was released by the Panthers.